Roccaraso: Ski resort Roccaraso

 The ski resort of Roccaraso is structured around the Mountains of Roccaraso, subgroup of Mont Greek (2283 m), the Piano Aremogna and Pizzalto, connected directly to the plants of Rivisondoli-Monte Pratello (2012 m), the heart of the largest ski area in central and southern Italy, the area of Alto Sangro, including around 160 km of downhill slopes and 36 lifts.

 The first ski race was held in 1910 and the first ski lift was the 'Slittovia' in Monte Zurrone, built in 1936.
 Numerous competitions, both national and international, are held every year.
 In March 2005, Roccaraso hosted the men's and women's finals of the European Cup, and the World Junior Championships in 2012.
 The participants, representing dozens of countries from all five continents, contended areas laurels of victory.
 But only eleven teams were able to savour the joy of the podium.
 In particular, Norway has dominated the race winning 4 gold, 3 silver, and 1 bronze.
-Italy settled for a silver medal obtained in the team event, the parallel team played on the Gran track Pizzalto, where blue colors were represented by Alex Zingerle, Giordano Ronci, and Pichler.

-During the 1950s and 1960s US servicemen and their families enjoyed the recreation facilities especially riding "saucers"; like riding on a metal trash can lid.
+Because of global warming the amount of falling snow diminishes year by year.
+Artificial snow is a costly and environmental unfriendly solution.
+During January 2024 only some 20% of the pistes were open to public, which had a huge impact on the local economy.